markdown-l10n/markdown-l10n-spec/README.md

 ## Add new Locale

 * List Available Locales
-* Add New Locale - add localized version for all file and update headers to have links to these files
+* Add New Locale - add localized version for all files and update headers to have links to these files
 * Add translation

 ## Sync Locale

-* Sync Status, optionally with list of differences
+* Check Sync Status, optionally with list of differences
-* Sync commented paragraphs in localized documents with updated paragraphs from original document.
+* Sync commented paragraphs in localized documents with updated paragraphs from original document
 * Update translation

 ## Remove Locale